-The water extent derived from the Sentinel-2 images were assessed by manually comparing specific points between the WBD-NAHL dataset and the JRC surface water dataset.
+The water extent derived from the Sentinel-2 images was assessed by manually comparing specific points between the WBD-NAHL dataset and the JRC surface water dataset.
 The points were collected using a stratified random sampling across the entire study region.
 To achieve higher sampling performance, the outcomes were divided into four strata that represent pixels that were agreed as water, disagreed as water, agreed as non-water, and disagreed as non-water.
-In each of the strata, 400 points were randomly selected from the dataset and manually assessed by examining the same point in the latest Google Earth image.
-(Figure 4b) The results from the 1600 points were compared to the derived water extent.
+In each of the strata, 400 points were randomly selected from the dataset and manually assessed by examining the same point in the latest Google Earth image (Fig. 4b).
+The results from the 1600 points were compared to the derived water extent.
 The confusion matrix was calculated from the results.

-The sampling weights were included in the calculation of the metrics as following:
+The sampling weights were included in the calculation of the metrics as follows:

-$$W_s = A_s / A{all},\tag{6}$$
+$$W{\rm s} = A{\rm s}/A{\rm all},\tag{6}$$